 Additionally, Mr. Csehi taught law as an associate professor from 1991 to 2005, and as a full professor at Eötvös Loránd University from 2005 to 2016.
 He also lectured at the Pázmány Péter Katolikus Egyetem (Pázmány Péter Catholic University, Hungary), as Head of the Department of Commercial Law from 2007 to 2013, and as a professor from 2013 onwards.
 There he then took up the position of Head of the Department of Private and Commercial Law from 2013 to 2016, Research Professor of Private and Commercial Law from 2017 onwards, and Head of the Department of Civil Law in 2018.
 He has been a visiting professor at the Université catholique de Lyon (Catholic University of Lyon, France) since 2013.

-Mr Csehi was appointed as a Judge at the General Court on 13 April 2016, and has been a Member of the Court of Justice since 7 October 2021.
+Mr Csehi was appointed as a Judge at the General Court on 13 April 2016, where he sat for five years before he was appointed as a Member of the Court of Justice on 7 October 2021.

 Born in 1967 in Vălenii de Munte (Romania), Ms Octavia Spineanu-Matei obtained a law degree (merit diploma) from the Universitatea Alexandru Ioan Cuza din Iași (Alexandru Ioan Cuza University, Iași, Romania) in 1990 and a doctorate in law from the Academia de Poliție ‘Alexandru Ioan Cuza’ (Alexandru Ioan Cuza Police Academy, Romania) in 1999.